 Here in Crestview, the missions of First United Methodist are as diverse as our people.
 However, we particularly focus on serving on the front line in providing adequate shelter and food for those most in need.

-We provide food for the hungry through our Food Pantry which is provided for benevolence grants.
+We provide food for the hungry in emergency situations through our Food Pantry which is provided for by benevolence grants.
 On Saturdays, we also run a Soup Kitchen that serves anywhere from 80-100 people every week.

 We don't just go to our local community.
 We also routinely send mission teams to places of need around our country.

 For the last three years, we have sent a team to Sager-Brown Mission in Louisiana.
 This United Methodist mission provides home repairs and wheelchair ramps for those in need and also serves as the central warehouse for the United Methodist Committee on Relief (UMCOR), which prides itself on being "first to arrive, and last to leave" in responding to disaster across the globe.

 Our youth have traveled all over the southeastern US serving in inner cities and rural missions.